luciad/typescript-documentation/README.md

     #### Other

-    Special characters such as "<" need to be escaped.
+    Special characters such as "<" need to be escaped using `&lt;` (unless used for HTML).

     ## Change l-td to your liking

     ### Logo
-    The logo in the left sidebar can be changed by putting a file logo.* in your provided media folder (* being the extension).
+    The logo in the left sidebar can be changed by putting a file logo.* in your provided media folder's root (* being the extension).

     ### Themes
-    To add an existing theme, simply paste its folder in themes/
+    To add an existing theme, simply paste its folder in themes/ of this project.

     To make a new theme, feel free to copy paste themes/default to themes/yourThemeName and change the css.